getgrav/grav-learn/pages/03.themes/02.theme-tutorial/docs.md

 │   │   ├── base.html.twig
 │   │   └── header.html.twig
 │   └── default.html.twig
-├── bootstrap.yaml
+├── mytheme.yaml
-└── bootstrap.php
+└── mytheme.php
 ```

-The next step is to change your default theme to your new `bootstrap` theme and test it!
+The next step is to change your default theme to your new `mytheme` theme and test it!

 Open your `user/config/system.yaml` file and edit the line that currently says: